 A licensed attorney/abstracter in another state has to have a title license in their resident state before they can apply for a North Dakota title license.

-To apply for a resident or non-resident individual or business entity license, go to www.nipr.com.
+You may apply for a resident or non-resident individual or business entity license through the National Insurance Producer Registry (NIPR).

-IMPORTANT: Make sure you answer all questions completely and disclose all information requested.
+It is important to make sure you answer all questions completely and disclose all information requested.
 You must disclose all criminal convictions and pending criminal charges.
 Question number one allows you to exclude misdemeanor traffic citations or convictions involving driving under the influence (DUI) or driving while intoxicated (DWI), driving without a license, reckless driving or driving with a suspended or revoked license and juvenile offenses.
-You must disclose all other criminal convictions and pending charges including, but not limited to, NSF checks and minor in possession.
-All criminal convictions must be disclosed regardless of when they occurred.
-If you have any questions about what needs to be disclosed, contact the Department before submitting your application.
+You must disclose all other criminal convictions and pending charges including, but not limited to, NSF checks and Minor in Possession.
+These criminal convictions must be disclosed regardless of when they occurred.
+See Bulletin 2009-2 for more information.
+If you have any questions about what needs to be disclosed, contact the North Dakota Insurance Department before submitting your application.

-Note: Your addresses cannot be updated by making changes on the renewal application.
-If the addresses are wrong or incomplete, file a separate address change request.
-File an electronic address change online (no charge).
-After your application has been approved, you can confirm your new license expiration date by using the agent/agency search.
+Your address cannot be updated by making changes on the renewal application.
+If the address is wrong or incomplete, you must file a separate address change request through the NIPR at no charge.
+After your application has been approved, you can confirm your new license expiration date through the National Association of Insurance Commissioners (NAIC) State Based Systems (SBS) Lookup Search.